yabswannalearn/UPSKILL/DS/SQL (datacamp)/WINDOW/Transforming Tables/Cube.md

-- **Professional Speak:** A clause used with the `GROUP BY` statement to generate subtotals for all possible combinations of the specified grouping columns.
+f- **Professional Speak:** A clause used with the `GROUP BY` statement to generate subtotals for all possible combinations of the specified grouping columns.
 It provides aggregate results for every level of the grouping hierarchy and also for all cross-combinations.
 - **Simple Speak:** Similar to `ROLLUP`, but it's more thorough.
 If you're summarizing sales by City and Region, `CUBE` will give you:
     - Total sales for each City within each Region.
     - Total sales for each Region (summing up all its cities).